nckidd/nckidd/README.md

 ### Christene ⭐️ Kidd

 # 🧚🏾‍♂️ about me:
-🛠 software engineer sharing my journey and building new things<br>📚 studied comp sci @Columbia in NYC<br>👯 streaming coffee chats with other girls in tech<br>🔭 #learninginpublic on Twitter @christenekidd<br>🌱 currently learning backend web dev and react
+🛠 software engineer sharing my journey and building new things<br>📚 studied comp sci in highschool and Uni <br>👯 streaming coffee chats with other girls in tech<br>🔭 #learninginpublic on Twitter @christenekidd<br>🌱 currently learning backend web dev and react

 ## 🌐 socials: